Keppel 'cautiously optimistic' about 2021; looks to asset-light approach, third party co-investments

 Looking ahead, Mr Loh said that views on 2021 have been divided.
 While many believe it will be a much better year for the international economy, others caution that the recovery may be uneven and dampened by the withdrawal of government stimulus packages.

-"I will not speculate about when and how exactly the recovery will play out," said Mr Loh.
-"The priority for Keppel is to ensure that we are well-prepared for different scenarios that may unfold, and have the necessary resources to seize opportunities that may arise."
+"I will not speculate about when and how exactly the recovery will play out," he said.
+"The priority for Keppel is to ensure that we are well prepared for different scenarios that may unfold, and have the necessary resources to seize opportunities that may arise."

 BT is now on Telegram!